Single-Model Attribution of Generative Models Through Final-Layer Inversion: Additional Experiments

 \paragraph{Feature Extraction} We visualize the average images (Figure~\ref{fig:avg_image_celeba}), that is, the average of the input of \raw{}, and the average DCT-features (Figure~\ref{fig:avg_dct_celeba}), that is, the average of the input of \dct{}.
 It is seen that the averaged images look very similar.
 Qualitatively, \method{} improves on that as demonstrated in Figure~\ref{fig:features_dcgan} in the main paper, and once more, in Figure~\ref{fig:features_dcgan_other}.
 Furthermore, the features remain distinguishable even when varying the regularization parameter~$\lambda$ as visualized in Figure~\ref{fig:varying_lambda_celeba} and Figure~\ref{fig:varying_lambda_lsun}.
-For illustration purposes, we select the 3 channel dimensions (out of 64 total activation dimensions in DCGAN), which differ the most during training, i.e. we choose the channel that maximizes the channel-wise average distance between reconstructed DCGAN and real images.
+For illustration purposes, we select the 3 channel dimensions (out of 64 total activation dimensions in DCGAN), which differ the most during training, i.e., we choose the channel that maximizes the channel-wise average distance between reconstructed DCGAN and real images.
 Notably, the corresponding average single-model attribution accuracies are $99.11, \, 99.10,\, 99.44,\, 86.84$ in CelebA and $99.99,\, 96.58,\, 99.63,\, 85.90$ for $\lambda\in \{ 0.0001, 0.0005, 0.001, 0.1\}$.
 Therefore, the performance remains stable in $\lambda$.

-\paragraph{Single-Model Attribution} We provide a more detailed view of the experiments from Table~\ref{tab:attribution_small} by providing a confusion matrix in Table~\ref{tab:confusion}.
+\paragraph{Single-Model Attribution} We provide a more detailed view of the experiments from Table~\ref{tab:attribution_small} by showing each model's attribution accuracies against all individual models in Table~\ref{tab:confusion}.
 Furthermore, we present the corresponding AUCs in Table~\ref{tab:aucs}.
 However, we want to highlight that those results should be taken with a grain of salt since AUC is measuring an overly optimistic potential of a classifier.
 In practice, we rely on a specific choice of threshold $\tau$ which might deteriorate the actual attribution performance.
 Choosing that threshold becomes even more crucial in the open-world setting, in which we do not have any access to the other models we test against, making the calibration of the threshold using only validation data considerably more difficult.

 We report standard deviations to the experiments from the main paper in Table~\ref{tab:attribution_small_stds},~\ref{table:attr_seed_stds}, and~\ref{tab:attribution_bigmodels_stds}.